What is a planogram, and how to leverage it in visual merchandising

 Benefits of planograms – not just visual merchandising

 The benefits of effective planograms are pretty clear by now regarding their ability to steer the customers' attention towards more valuable purchases.
-The benefits go much further, though.
+The benefits go much further than the effort to maximize sales.

 Planograms are an easy-to-use yet effective way to increase revenue in a retail store by using intelligent space planning and visual merchandising principles.
 With the right graphic software deeply integrated with the IT ecosystem of a retail business, they can be a powerful way to leverage valuable data in the physical sales process and continuous improvement.